 Applicants and newly registered PGRs

 - The University encourages all applicants to disclose any disability and support needs they might have.
-Without this information we cannot offer you the appropriate information and support, eg about Disabled Students Allowance (DSA), viva voce examination adjustments, 1:1 mentoring support, etc.
+Without this information, we cannot offer you the appropriate information and support, eg about Disabled Students Allowance (DSA), viva voce examination adjustments, one-to-one mentoring support, etc.

 - There are several confidential opportunities during the application and admissions process for prospective PGRs to disclose a disability.